Explore our unique exhibits and collections as you walk through the 200-year history of The Gordon Highlanders Regiment.

 The Museum is pleased to be able to display a range of Sir George Reid’s portraits and still life in the home where they were originally painted.

-The Sir George Reid Collection is on display courtesy of Aberdeen Art Gallery & Museums.
+The Sir George Reid Collection is on display courtesy of Aberdeen City Council (Archives, Gallery Art & Museum Collection).

 BOOK A GROUP VISIT